Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 Speaking on Fox News, Trump said “the mayor is happy” and “the governor is happy” about the pending deployment.
 The city is “deeply troubled,” he said, adding, “we’re going to fix that just like we did Washington,” where he’s sent the National Guard and surged federal law enforcement.

-Memphis is a majority-Black city and has a Democratic mayor.
-Tennessee's governor is a Republican.
-Both officials’ offices did not immediately respond to requests for comment Friday.
+Memphis is a majority-Black city and has a Democratic mayor, who did not immediately respond to a request for comment.
+Republican Gov. Bill Lee confirmed Friday that he was working with the Trump administration to deploy National Guard troops to Memphis as part of a new crime-fighting mission.

+The governor's statement said he planned to speak with the president on Friday to work out details of the mission, and was working with Trump’s team to determine the most effective roles for the Tennessee National Guard, Federal Bureau of Investigation, Tennessee Highway Patrol, Memphis Police Department and other law enforcement agencies.

+Trump on Friday said he decided to send troops into Memphis after Union Pacific’s CEO Jim Vena, who used to regularly visit the city when he served on the board of FedEx, urged him earlier this week to address crime in the city.

 Since sending the National Guard to Los Angeles and Washington, D.C., Trump has openly mused about sending troops to some of the nation’s most Democratic cities — including Chicago and Baltimore — even as data shows most violent crime in those places and around the country has declined in recent years.